sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

 ##### Config link training mode

 ```
 Format:
-  config interface link-training <interface_name> <mode>
+  config interface link-training <interface_name> <mode> [-f]

 Arguments:
-  interface_name: name of the interface to be configured. e.g: Ethernet0
+  interface_name: [mandatory] name of the interface to be configured. e.g: Ethernet0
-  mode: link training mode, can be either "auto", "on" or "off"
+  mode: [mandatory] link training mode, can be either "on" or "off"
+  -f: [optional] forcing link-training configuration on an unsupported transceiver

 Example:
   config interface link-training Ethernet0 auto
   config interface link-training Ethernet0 off

 Return:
-  error message if interface_name or mode is invalid otherwise empty
+  - error message if interface_name or mode is invalid
+  - error message if the link-training is not supported on the interface
+  - empty upon success
 ```

+For deployment considerations, when the link-training is enabled on a transceiver without LT capabilities, the swss#orchagent should log an error into syslog, and the config command should also report the error and get aborted, unless '-f' option is specified.

 ##### Show link training status

 A new CLI command will be added to display the port link training status.
-All data of this command are fetched from **APPL_DB**.
+All data of this command are fetched from **STATE_DB**.

 ```
 Format:
   show interfaces link-training status <interface_name>

 Arguments:
-  interface_name: optional.
-Name of the interface to be shown. e.g: Ethernet0.
+  interface_name: [optional] Name of the interface to be shown. e.g: Ethernet0.
 If interface_name is not given, this command shows link training status for all interfaces.

 Example:
   show interfaces link-training status